How to Choose and Use Color in Your Home: Tips & Tricks for DIY Success

 Instead of putting the sample color on a wall, we suggest you paint a large piece of white foamcore board or posterboard and look at it in different places and at different times in your room.
 If you are painting several rooms or want to make an accent wall a different color or hue, you can also paint another board with the different color and move them from room to room and see which placement looks best.

-Go for the look but try the painted poster-board we recommend below -- in your home with your lighting, in different parts of the area you want to paint and at different times of day.
+Go for the look but try the painted poster-board technique we describe on this page.
+Trying that in your home with your lighting, in different parts of the area you want to paint and at different times of day is well worth the effort.

 Live with it for a few days as you may need some time to get used to a new color before deciding if you love it or hate it.
 Some colors may grow on you and others that you are crazy about at first sight may lose some of their appeal as the novelty wears off.